 With regard to the religious celebrations, Avilés takes the palm and adds seven brotherhoods with their respective processional steps that run through the streets of the town between Palm Sunday and Holy Saturday.
 Stresses the emotionality of the traditional Silence procession, a procession that is also a protagonist in the fishing village of Cudillero, in western Asturias.

-En Gijón, whose Holy Week dates back to the seventeenth century, highlights the image of his images, recovered after the civil war.
+En Gijón, whose Holy Week dates back to the 17th century, highlights the tradition of its images, recovered after the Spanish Civil War.

 En Villaviciosa it is said to celebrate the oldest Easter of all Asturian women.
 The Brotherhood of Nuestro Padre Jesús Nazareno, made up of more than 2000 brothers, is the center of all religious acts.
 Festival of Regional Tourist Interest.